Pat-Laub/Pat-Laub.github.io/index.md

 title: Patrick Laub
 ---

 Hi!
-I'm Pat Laub, a mathematician & software engineer, currently working as a Postdoctoral Fellow at [The University of Melbourne](https://findanexpert.unimelb.edu.au/profile/811220-patrick-laub).
+I'm Pat Laub, a mathematician & software engineer, currently working as a Lecturer at the [UNSW School of Risk and Actuarial Studies](https://www.unsw.edu.au/business/our-schools/risk-actuarial).
 My PhD was in applied probability with a focus on computational methods, and it was jointly conducted between Aarhus University and University of Queensland.
 I was lucky to have as supervisors [Søren Asmussen](http://home.math.au.dk/asmus/) and [Phil Pollett](https://people.smp.uq.edu.au/PhilipPollett/).
-I'm interested in the intersection of maths/stats and computing, for example: computational and experimental maths, statistics, ML & AI.
+I'm interested in the intersection of maths/stats and computing.
-I have worked at the [Institut de Science Financière et d'Assurances](https://isfa.univ-lyon1.fr/) (ISFA) in the [Université Claude Bernard Lyon 1](https://www.univ-lyon1.fr/en/) (Lyon, France), at [Google (Sydney)](https://careers.google.com/locations/sydney/) & [Data61](https://www.data61.csiro.au/) (then called National ICT Australia), and I have taught programming and probability at universities for 8 years.
+I have worked at the [Faculty of Business and Economics](https://fbe.unimelb.edu.au/) at the [University of Melbourne](https://www.unimelb.edu.au/), at the [Institut de Science Financière et d'Assurances](https://isfa.univ-lyon1.fr/) (ISFA) in the [Université Claude Bernard Lyon 1](https://www.univ-lyon1.fr/en/) (Lyon, France), at [Google (Sydney)](https://careers.google.com/locations/sydney/) & [Data61](https://www.data61.csiro.au/) (then called National ICT Australia).
+I have taught programming and probability at universities for over 8 years.
 For more background you can check out my [LinkedIn profile](https://www.linkedin.com/in/plaub) or my publications below.

 # Papers: